realearn-jaist/reproduce-owl2vec-star/README.md

 ## Change Log

 In order to make the original source code runnable, we have detected some small bugs and fixed them.
 We also commented the code for more readability for other users who would like to try learning how OWL2Vec* works.
-The change are as follows.
+The changes are as follows.

 | Date        | Changed By  | Change Location (Path & Line Number)          | Action (Add / Remove / Edit)          |
 |------       |------------ |--------------------------------------         |------------------------------         |